MWATelescope/mwalib/README.md

     For an example of using `mwalib` with C or python, look in the `examples` directory.

+- (Optional) If you are modifying the ffi functions, you'll need to regenerate mwalib.h

+    `cargo install cbindgen`

 ## Consistency checks
 `mwalib` checks input files for the presence of: